What is the best way to interview software developers?

 Question: What will you do to develop a regular e-commerce shopping cart and checkout?

-The story will keep going in a similar way.
+The story will keep going similarly.
 For this question, we have a few variations then.
 If they are very good with the main question, I can have an extended one.
-That is if a product has an inventory count.
+That is, if a product has an inventory count.
 What can you do to ensure the buy quantity never exceeds that limitation?

-This approach is very good to interview backend and full-stack software developers.
+This approach is very good for interviewing backend and full-stack software developers.
 How they exploit the problem will define their respective level.

 Example 5: A quite interesting technical problem (that’s not common in normal applications)